Brain2998/tcp_server/README.md

 # tcp_server
-TCP and on C. UDP is on branch "udp_server"
+TCP server exmaple on C. UDP is on branch "udp_server"

 Run in docker:\
 docker build -t server .\